CHAPTER Rev 2400

 shall maintain detailed accounting records to:

-(1) Document that any dividends deducted from the
+(1) Document any dividends received deducted

-included in the enterprise value tax
+previously included in the enterprise value tax base of the payor; and

 (2) Calculate the accumulated earnings and